blind-coder/blindRSS/README.md

 This program is in the public domain.

-The feedParser and xmlParser files are licensed under the GPL.
 See the corresponding files for further copyright and license information.

 The images are from the Tango Icon Theme: